Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability enables arbitrary file writes and command execution wherever the Codex process has permissions, though it did not impact the network-disabled sandbox restriction.
-This could potentially allow attackers to execute commands and modify files outside the intended sandbox boundaries (GitHub Advisory).
+The vulnerability enables arbitrary file writes and command execution wherever the Codex process has permissions, effectively bypassing the intended workspace boundary restrictions.
+While the network-disabled sandbox restriction remained intact, the bug could allow attackers to perform unauthorized operations outside the intended working directory (GitHub Advisory).

 Source: This report was generated using AI